Research Overview

 Dissertation Chapters

-Aristotle on the Function of Passions (draft available upon request)
+Aristotle on Affective Dilemmas (draft available upon request)

 Fit, Virtue, and Identity: A Constitutive Account (draft available upon request, previously presented as "Why Feel Fittingly?")